 Your shadow self is the darker side of your personality.
 It’s the side of yourself that you typically hide from others, whether it’s out of shame or fear of being judged.

-It is the thoughts and feelings you push down and hold close in order to feel safe, but the safeness you feel is false.
+It is the thoughts and feelings you push down and hold close in order to feel safe, but the safety you feel is false.

 In truth, this is avoidant behavior that causes you to feel disconnected from yourself and others.
 It often causes feelings like shame, anxiety, depression, and guilt to surface.

-And when those feeling surface, we usually turn to unhealthy coping mechanisms like drug and alcohol use, issues with anger management, over or under eating, problems sleeping (too little or too much) and impulsive spending.
+When those feelings surface, we usually turn to unhealthy coping mechanisms like drug and alcohol use, issues with anger management, over or under-eating, problems sleeping (too little or too much), and impulsive spending.